 The Society is an affilliate of the General Council of the Bar of South Africa.

-The Society offers pupillage to admitted advocates who wish to hold chambers in either Grahamstown or Port Elizabeth.
+The Society offers pupillage to admitted advocates who wish to hold chambers in either Makhanda (Grahamstown) or Gqerberha (Port Elizabeth).
 Pupillage is regulated by the rules of the GCB.
 Unless a pupil qualifies for exemption, pupillage is for a year during which time he or she is placed in the care of a mentor to gain experience in all aspects of practice.
 Tuition is also provided by members of the Society to prepare the pupil to sit the GCB examinations.
 Applications for pupillage close at the end of September, for the following year.
 No-one is exempted from the requirement to pass the GCB pupillage examinations.